LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 - `Expense Tracker Create Expense <https://raw.githubusercontent.com/LaunchCodeEducation/liftoff/master/src/modules/demo-projects/expense-tracker/figures/expense-tracker-create-expense.png>`__
 - `Expense Tracker View Expenses <https://raw.githubusercontent.com/LaunchCodeEducation/liftoff/master/src/modules/demo-projects/expense-tracker/figures/expense-tracker-view-expenses.png>`__

-**What is planned next:** Next, Paul will continue working on Expenses.
+**What is planned:** Next, Paul will continue working on the expenses feature.
-He is currently using a timestamp in his database, but is having trouble reading the timestamp back in Rust.
-After he has finished that he will need to build in the edit, and delete functions for both expenses, and categories.
+He is currently using a timestamp in his database but is having trouble reading the timestamp back in Rust.
+After he finishes that, he will need to build in the edit and delete functions for both expenses and categories.

 .. figure:: figures/sprint_3_stories_2.png